 That being said, if you've found yourself at the crossroads of two 4K consoles and can't decide which way to go, you've come to the right place.

 A lot of the information you'll find here comes from our much larger PS4 vs Xbox One guide, but we've added additional sections to really narrow in on the consoles' 4K resolutions and higher frame rates.

-Xbox One X vs PS4 Pro graphics
+Xbox One X vs PS4 Pro: specs and graphics

 Each game handles its upscaling slightly differently, but a general theme so far on the PS4 Pro has been that games will render at a resolution that’s between Full HD and 4K and then use a more advanced upscaling method called ‘checkerboard rendering’ to fill its 4K pixels.